 FED-STD-595C - Color Standards

 A companion narrative (Word, 23KB) document is also available.
-It explains the associated instrumentation, scanning process and sets user expectations regarding repeatability and reproducibility.
+It explains the associated instrumentation and scanning process, and sets user expectations regarding repeatability and reproducibility.

 Note on standards: CIE L*a*b* (CIELAB) is the most complete color space specified by the International Commission on Illumination (in French the Commission internationale de l'éclairage, hence CIE).
-It describes all the colors visible to the human eye and was created to serve as a device-independent reference model.
+It describes all the colors visible to the human eye, and serves as a device-independent reference model.

 The shortcut for this page is www.gsa.gov/colorstd.